eclipse-kuksa/kuksa-android-sdk/docs/QUICKSTART.md

 public class JavaActivity
 ```
 > [!IMPORTANT]
-> Keep in mind to always synchronize the specification file between the client and the DataBroker.
+> Keep in mind to always synchronize the specification file between the client and the Databroker.

 *Example .yaml specification file*